fmglobal/firemodelingworkshop/index.markdown

 We are excitied to announce that the 2025 FM Fire Modeling Workshop will be held at the Four Points by Sheraton in Norwood MA from May 13th to 14th.

 Registrations and submissions are now closed.
-Thanks to all who have contributed, we will reach out soon with notifications of acceptance and further instructions.
+Thanks to all who have contributed, we have reached out by email with notifications of accepted registrations and invitations to present in oral or poster format.
+If you have not received a notification, please use the Send Query button, below.

 <!--
 Prospective participants are invited to register and submit abstracts for oral or poster presentation.
 The abstracts will be evaluated based on their quality and suitability for the objectives of the workshop.
--->

 Invitations to attend the workshop without presentation will be extended on the basis of available space.
 There is no registration fee for the workshop.
 Invited participants are responsible for their own travel and accommodations.
 A block of rooms will be reserved at discount rates at the Four Points Hotel by Sheraton, Norwood.
+-->

 <div class="button-container">
  <!-- <a href="https://forms.office.com/Pages/ResponsePage.aspx?id=k8a3xUhIUUS7AuqSPmvrUip_3voh2mFPlx2hYVhmtmJUMVJZUkxLVkVUTTdaUTRDNTNNMUJPR1FONiQlQCN0PWcu" target="_blank" class="button">Register Attendance</a>